highghlow/just-download/README.md

 # Just.
 Download!
-Simply search and downloads movies, games, books, etc. from your favourite torrent indexer!
+Simply search and download movies, games, books, etc. from your favourite torrent indexer!

 ## Quickstart
 Run the app with docker (set config):